radical-cybertools/radical.repex.at/docs/source/pages/introduction.rst

 written in Python programming language.
 RepEx supports Amber [1] and NAMD [2] as Molecular Dynamics application kernels and can be easily modified to support any conventional MD package.
-The main motivation behind RepEx is to enable efficient and scalable REMD simulations on HPC systems, while separating execution details from simulation setup, specific to a given MD package.
+The main motivation behind RepEx is to enable efficient and scalable multidimensional REMD simulations on HPC systems, while separating execution details from simulation setup, specific to a given MD package.
 RepEx provides several Execution Patterns designed to meet the needs of it's users.
 RepEx relies on a concept of Pilot-Job to run RE simulations on HPC clusters.
 Namely, RepEx is using `Radical Pilot <http://radicalpilot.readthedocs.org/en/latest/>`_ Pilot System for execution of it's workloads.
-RepEx effectively takes advantage of a task-level-parallelism concept to efficiently run REMD simulations.
+RepEx effectively takes advantage of a task-level-parallelism concept to run REMD simulations.
 RepEx is modular, object-oriented code, which is designed to facilitate development of extension modules by it's users.